branchnm/CRM/DEPLOYMENT_GUIDE.md

    - Or: `https://your-app.vercel.app`

 2. **Business Information for Twilio:**
-   - Business name: "Outside AI CRM" (or your business name)
+   - Business name: "Job Flow" (or your business name)
    - Website: Your deployed URL
    - Business type: Technology/Software
    - Use case: "Customer relationship management for outdoor service businesses"